Spain had claimed Florida since Juan Ponce de León's exploration in 1512, reputedly looking for the Fountain of Youth.

 After Martin Luther began the Reformation in 1517, about 15 percent of France soon became Protestant Huguenots, who were persecuted by the government.

 This escalated into the Wars of Religion.

-The origins of this go back to France's Catholic King Francis I having contempt for the Catholic Holy Roman Emperor Charles V of Spain.
+The origins of this go back to France's Catholic King Francis I having contempt for the Catholic Holy Roman Emperor Charles the Fifth of Spain.

-Francis I did the unimaginable -- he made an alliance with the Muslim Ottoman Sultan, Suleiman the Magnificent.
+Francis the First did the unimaginable -- he made an alliance with the Muslim Ottoman Sultan, Suleiman the Magnificent.

 This was the first time a European monarch made such an alliance with a Muslim power, resulting in calls being made for Francis I to be excommunicated.